How to Learn Online: 5 Tips for Online Learning Success

 - The course content: Read about the course description and course content.
-The content on Udemy’s course landing pages is designed to help you make your decision.
+The content on Udemy’s course landing pages is designed to help you make your decision about what to learn.
 It should set expectations about what you will get out of the course.
 Be sure to read through the landing page to see if it aligns with what you want.
 Also, look through the curriculum of a course to get a sense of what will be covered and how you will practice or be evaluated.
 Each course will show available quizzes, activities, or assignments so you know how much practice you will get.

 - Teaching style/delivery: Take advantage of the free preview lectures on Udemy courses.
 You want to be sure that the instructor will provide a course experience you find engaging and interesting, or else you won’t be motivated to actually take the course.

 - Social proof: Look through reviews and ratings to see what exactly people liked or disliked about the course.
-These can help provide insight on particulars of the course that may not be visible from the outside (e.g. on the landing page).
+These can help provide insight into particulars of the course that may not be visible from the outside (e.g. on the landing page).

 3. Manage your learning time

 Once you’ve selected your course, it’s important to think about when you’ll take it.
 Consider how much time you have available to spend watching lectures and doing practice activities.
 It’s a good idea to start with something manageable and increase from there.
 For example, start with 20–30 minutes once a week and then add on another session or more time from there.
 Align these sessions with the action steps you identified when you set your goal.
 Workplace productivity coach Melissa Gratias is an advocate of “microproductivity” or focusing on one small task at a time.
 She writes, “Breaking tasks down helps us to see large tasks as more approachable and doable, and reduces our propensity to procrastinate or defer tasks, because we simply don’t know where to begin.”
-To help you plan ahead and stay on track, you can use this Udemy 2020 planner.
-Download your 2020 planner here.

 Plus, if you start with an unrealistic goal, you are likely to get discouraged and lose your motivation.
 Be realistic with the time you have to devote to online learning and choose a schedule that you know you can commit to.
 Research into the psychology of goal-setting backs this up: Being specific about your goals and setting ones that are challenging but not impossible can lead to high performance.